bartdag/pymining/README.rst

 in all of my benchmarks.
 This is probably due to my lazy implementation of FP-growth.

-The pruning option in FP-growth is buggy and is turned to False by default for now.
+The pruning option in FP-growth makes the algorithm slow and is turned to False by default for now.
+This is surprising because pruning the tree should make it faster.

 Todo